Nexus-Mods/NexusMods.Paths/docs/Trees/Interfaces/IHaveBoxedChildrenWithKey.md

 ## Type Parameters

 - `TKey`: The type of the key used in the dictionary.
 Must be a non-nullable type.
 - `TSelf`: The type of the children stored within the dictionary.
-Must be a struct implementing `IHaveChildrenWithKey<TKey, TSelf>`.
+Must be a struct implementing `IHaveBoxedChildrenWithKey<TKey, TSelf>`.

 ## ChildrenWithKeyBox<TKey, TSelf>